Collision detection

 A bounding volume hierarchy captures geometric coherence in a model.
 This is a tree which stores objects in the leaves, each node contains a bounding volume which encloses all the objects in its sub trees.
 Intersection queries can be quick as branches are rapidly culled as per normal tree searches.

-Constructing a bounding volume hierarchy can be expensive and maintaining dynamically is costly, so are used for rigid models.
+Constructing a bounding volume hierarchy can be expensive and maintaining it dynamically is costly, so are used for rigid models.

 The procedure for testing for intersections between two bounding volume trees is;